psy-q/kanboard-plugin-grabscroll/README.md

 Installation
 ------------

-Download the zip file and decompress everything under the directory `plugins/GrabScroll`
+Clone into the directory `plugins/GrabScroll`

 Note: Plugin folder is case-sensitive.